-- Only shipments between Russia, Belorussia and Kazakhstan are duty free.
+- Only shipments between Russia, Belorussia, Kyrgyzstan, Armenia, and Kazakhstan are duty free.

 - All in-bound shipments are subject to issuance of a declaration per shipment; the cost of the Customs declaration(s) will be determined during the Customs clearance process.

-- Customs clearance takes between 5 - 7 working days after permission from the National Security Committee is received.
+- Customs clearance takes between 5 - 7 working days after permission from the National Security Committee (for electronic appliances if any in the shipment) is received.

 - Copy of technical passport / certificate of title